-The point is not to discourage you from venturing into a second business opportunity but to educate you that every industry and field requires a unique set of skills.
+The point is not to discourage you from venturing into a second business opportunity but to educate yourself to understand that every industry and field requires a unique skills.

 Skills take time to cultivate, and experiences come from learning mistakes.
 And mistakes cost money and time.